 Following your passion and owning a yoga studio will leave you with little extra time on your hands.
 Things like finding amazing teachers that fit in with your culture, planning flows for your classes and handling the administrative tasks required to keep things flowing smoothly, are just a few of the many priorities competing for your time each day.

 The one priority you can never let slip is staying on top of your studio’s finances.
-Building a solid financial foundation for your business is the most important component of owning a thriving yoga studio.
+Building a solid financial foundation for your business is the most important component of owning a thriving yoga studio and yoga software can help.
 To help build a financially-centered studio so you can continue to serve your students for years to come, follow these three success tips from financially sound studios from around the world.

 1).
 Understand Your Finances

 Chances are, you didn’t open your own studio because you were passionate about finances, and that’s okay!
 While it may not be your passion, running a successful business comes down to being able to manage your budget.
 Doing so will help you maintain an average monthly profit that will keep your doors open and your studio thriving.